pavinjosdev/zypperoni/README.md

 ## Optional changes

 1. For faster connections to the official openSUSE repos without hardcoding it to a local mirror, change the repo URLs from `download.opensuse.org` to `cdn.opensuse.org`.
 The `.repo` config files are located in the directory `/etc/zypp/repos.d`.
-Run `zypperoni refresh` after the update.
+Run `zypperoni ref` after the update.

 2. Use bash aliases to run zypperoni commands less verbosely.
 For example, add the following aliases to your `~/.bashrc` file and run `source ~/.bashrc` to apply it:
 ```
-# Zypperoni refresh
-alias zref='sudo zypperoni refresh'
-# Zypperoni download
+# Zypperoni alias
-alias zdown='sudo zypperoni dup-download'
+alias z='sudo zypperoni'
 ```

-Now you can use `zref` and `zdown` to refresh repos and download packages respectively.
+Now you can use `z ref` and `z dup` to refresh repos and perform distribution upgrade respectively.

 ## Known issues

 Generally, zypperoni should work out of the box with the default zypp and zypper configs.
 Custom or experimental configs may result in bugs.

-1. Using the experimental option `techpreview.ZYPP_SINGLE_RPMTRANS=1` in `zypp.conf` would result in `zypperoni dup-download` appearing to hang indefinitely, but in reality zypper is doing its sequential download in the background even though `zypperoni` specifies the `--dry-run` option when invoking it.
-If you would like to use this feature, do not add the option in `zypp.conf` but pass it as an environment variable: `sudo env ZYPP_SINGLE_RPMTRANS=1 zypper dup`.
+- Using the experimental option `techpreview.ZYPP_SINGLE_RPMTRANS=1` in `zypp.conf` would result in `zypperoni dup-download` appearing to hang indefinitely, but in reality zypper is doing its sequential download in the background due to RPM single transaction requirements.
+This config is not necessary when using zypperoni as it passes `ZYPP_SINGLE_RPMTRANS=1` as an environment variable when calling zypper.